 Devi Garh Palace: Formerly a palace now converted into Heritage Hotel.

-Summer days are extremely hot and scorching sun makes it difficult to come out during the day time.
+Summer days are extremely hot in Rajasthan and scorching sun makes it difficult to come out during the day time.
 But at the same time nights are so pleasant and comparatively cooler.
-The ideal and best time to travel Rajasthan is from mid October to March, during which weather is pleasant and cool.
+The ideal and the best time to travel Rajasthan is from mid October to March, during which weather is pleasant and cool.
+Udiron Tours and Travels would be eager to guide you for your travel plan to visit Rajasthan, the heart of Heritage Tourism at affordable cost.